infrared0/scn-redmine/README.md

 Redmine container for Seattle Community Network

-This is intended to be the thinnest shim possible on top of the Bitnami redmine container (https://hub.docker.com/r/bitnami/redmine/) to support receiving email via IMAP and secure storage of of secrets.
+This is intended to be the thinnest shim possible on top of the Bitnami redmine container (https://hub.docker.com/r/bitnami/redmine/) to support receiving email via IMAP and secure storage of secrets.
 When possible, follow the Bitnami instructions.

 *Eventually* this project should also support tools to backup and recover the config and DB volumes.